Understanding Muckle-Wells Syndrome (MSW)

 Learning to adapt to limitations and finding ways to manage daily life with MWS is essential.
 This might include lifestyle adjustments, such as modifying work hours or utilizing assistive technologies.

-Who treats Muckle-Wells Syndrome?
+Who Treats Muckle-Wells Syndrome?

 Living with MWS requires a multidisciplinary approach involving rheumatologists, immunologists, and audiologists.
 Patients and their families may benefit from support groups and resources that provide education and emotional support.